 As a board certified plastic surgeon, specializing in cosmetic plastic surgery, to stop smoking at least 3 weeks prior to your surgery is critical for obtaining the best esthetic results.
 I find that by explaining the reasons why smoking is harmful makes my patients more willing to quit.
+For a start, it can cause heart attacks.
+This is why many people are learning CPR from Coast2Coast in Ottawa in order to help should someone suffer a heart attack in their presence.
 It is understandable that quitting is easier said than done, but it is possible.
 Many people have done it and so can you.
 If you are struggling to give up the idea of smoking as a whole, maybe switching to vaping instead of lighting a cigarette is a positive step forward.
 Sounds like something you’d be interested in?
 Then check out a company like Gourmet E-Liquid, where you’ll hopefully become a non smoker in no time.
 Good luck!

 The chemicals in cigarette (and marijuana) smoke can shrink small blood vessels, and lead to poor circulation.
 Any surgery that tightens skin such as facelift, breast lift, or tummy tuck, damages blood flow to the skin.
 Normally, healing will still occur due to the small vessels.
 In smokers, there is less of a reserve, and skin can literally die or fail to heal properly.
 As you might imagine, have a hole on your face, breast or stomach is not attractive.

 Smoke also retards wound healing in general, and can affect scar quality.
 This is true even with second hand smoke, and I tell my patients whose spouses smoke to stay away from them while they smoke during the healing process.